Explore other offices & services

 All degree-seeking students are expected to enroll full-time.
 The normal full-time load is three credits per term, with a range of 2.5 to 3.5 credits.
 Students may enroll for fewer than 2.5 credits, but should be aware of potential ramifications.
 (See paragraph below on Part-Time Enrollment.)
 Students enrolled for fewer than 2.5 credits pay full tuition unless granted permission to enroll part-time.
 Two and one-half credits are considered “full-time” for the purpose of intercollegiate athletics.

 Degree-seeking students who wish to enroll for fewer than 2.5 credits and pay tuition on a per credit basis must obtain permission from the Associate Dean of the College.
 Permission is normally granted only when the student has an approved academic accommodation to pursue course work at a slower pace, has permanent employment or family obligations or needs fewer than 2.5 credits to satisfy all degree requirements.
 It is the responsibility of students to determine the ramifications of enrolling part-time, e.g., how it may affect eligibility for health insurance and financial aid, including outside scholarships.
 Part-time students are expected to make satisfactory academic progress at the same rate that is expected of full-time students relative to the course load for which they are enrolling (i.e. making Satisfactory Academic Progress as defined by the above table).

 Students in good academic standing may enroll for 3.5 credits.
-Students on academic probation must have approval of the Dean or Associate Dean of the College to enroll for more than 3 credits and may be especially encouraged to do so if the additional half-credit is a support course designed to help them succeed in all other courses.
+Students on academic probation must have approval of the Associate Dean of the College to enroll for more than 3 credits and may be especially encouraged to do so if the additional half-credit is a support course designed to help them succeed in all other courses.
 Students may enroll for 4 credits only with permission of the Dean or Associate Dean of the College.
 Permission is normally granted to students on the Dean’s List or with a cumulative grade index of 3.25 or better.
 Normally, no student may enroll for more than 4 credits.
 Overload Request forms may be obtained from the Office of the Registrar or at the Registrar's website.